-AN MP has welcomed his party’s plan to split Kirklees Council in two.
+MP responds to Conservative plan to split Kirklees Council

 He said reform was necessary because Kirklees Council had ignored protesters who campaigned against its Local Development Framework (LDF) plan to build thousands of new homes, many on green belt land.